USS Hornet (1805)

-The third USS Hornet was a brig-rigged (later ship-rigged) sloop-of-war in the United States Navy.
+USS Hornet was a 20-gun sloop-of-war of the United States Navy.
 (Note: Not to be confused with the Sloop-of-War Hornet, acquired by the U.S. Navy in 1805.)
 During the War of 1812, she was the first U.S. Navy ship to capture a British privateer.

 Design

 Hornet was launched 28 July 1805 in Baltimore and commissioned there on 18 October, Master Commandant Isaac Chauncey in command.

 Hornets design was a compromise between the six original U.S. frigates and coastal gunboats championed by President Thomas Jefferson.
 The fledgling Navy needed a light-draft vessel that was fast and maneuverable, but also possessing sufficient firepower to deter or defeat enemy ships.
 Hornets design is attributed to Josiah Fox, but her builder, William Price, is said to have altered it based on the successful lines of the Baltimore Clipper, of which he had significant experience.